aaronhowellai/machine-learning-projects/README.md

 ## 💼 About Me

-After reading the UK [National AI Strategy](https://www.gov.uk/government/publications/national-ai-strategy) in 2022, I predicted a rapid shift in the global workforce economy and began my journey into STEM and Artificial Intelligence, culminating in a 1st Class Degree in Automotive and Transport Design from Coventry University.
+After reading the UK [National AI Strategy](https://www.gov.uk/government/publications/national-ai-strategy) in 2022, I predicted a rapid shift in the global workforce economy and began my journey into STEM and Artificial Intelligence, culminating in a 1st Class Degree in Automotive and Transport Design from Coventry University with a STEM-flavoured itch to scratch at Postgraduate level.

 ### Backstory